ballerina-attic/message-tracing-with-stream-processor/README.md

 ### Testing with Distributed Message Tracer.

 #### Views of traces
- After making some http requests, go to the distributed message tracing dashboard in your WSO2 Stream Processor portal.
+ After making some HTTP requests, go to the distributed message tracing dashboard in your WSO2 Stream Processor portal.

  - You are expected to see the traces as below when you press the search button in the dashboard.